 If an established mentor anticipates a funding shortfall, he or she should discuss the matter with the Graduate Group Chair and the Director of BGS.
 A BGS Emergency Financial Aid (EFA) Committee evaluates requests from mentors for temporary financial assistance; the mentor and graduate group chair should complete and sign the EFA Committee request form.

-Contact Nam Narain with any questions at firstname.lastname@example.org.
+Contact Jill Baxter with any questions at firstname.lastname@example.org.

 Procedures for Managing Visiting Students

-The visiting student will be enrolled in VSTG 993-Visiting Student Registration during the fall and spring semesters.
-If the visiting student’s initial entry month is during summer semester (between May and August) he/she will be enrolled in VSTG 993 for that summer only.
+The visiting student will be enrolled in VSTG 9930-Visiting Student Registration during the fall and spring semesters.
+If the visiting student’s initial entry or exit month is during summer semester (between May and August) he/she will be enrolled in VSTG 9930 for that summer.